mapbox/tile-count/README.md

 bitmap or vector as desired.
 The `.mbtiles` files being merged should be separated spatially, not temporally, because merging does not recalculate the reference brightness where tilesets overlap.
 Use `tile-count-merge` to combine data sets that are for the same area.
-If the tilesets being merged contain vector tiles, their features must contain the `density` attribute.

 ### Output tileset